Smart meters have been installed in more than 1.8 million homes and businesses throughout the province and are now standard BC Hydro equipment.

 The Meter Choices Program enrolment period ended on December 1, 2013.

-If customers did not return their enrolment forms, or if they chose to keep old meters, the $35 per month fee to retain the old meter will be applied to their bills starting on December 2, 2013.
+If customers did not return their enrolment forms, or if they chose to keep old meters, the monthly fee to retain the old meter has been applied to their bills starting on December 2, 2013.

 If customers choose to keep an old meter and: